Joshithamaddena/Joshitha/README.md

 # Joshitha
-This repository is regarding Machine learning and web development projects from basic level to advanced level.
+This repository is regarding python,Machine learning and web development projects from basic level to advanced level.